-- A. At the Region pull-down menu, select your country from the available choices. - B. At the Location pull-down menu, select the time zone for the specified region.

-If necessary, select a language set from the Language pull-down menu to display that text in the console.

-C. Click Apply to apply your settings, and to reboot the R3000.
+- A. At the Region pull-down menu, select your country from the available choices. - B. At the Location pull-down menu, select the time zone for the specified region.If necessary, select a language set from the Language pull-down menu to display - C. Click Apply to apply your settings, and to reboot the R3000.